Aithe

-Aithe released on 11 April 2003.
+Aithe was released on 11 April 2003.
 The film ran for a hundred days and was commercially successful.
-The film won the National Film Award for Best Feature Film in Telugu that year while Malhotra received Nandi Special Jury Award and Filmfare Best Villain Award (Telugu) for his performance.
+The film won the National Film Award for Best Feature Film in Telugu that year, while Malhotra received the Nandi Special Jury Award and the Filmfare Best Villain Award (Telugu) for his performance.
 The film was remade in Tamil as Naam (2003) and in Malayalam as Wanted (2004).

 Plot

 Irfan Khan is a key mafia affiliate in Mumbai.
 Khan is on the wanted list of criminals in Hyderabad with a bounty of ₹50 lakh.
 Aiming to migrate to Dubai so that he can remotely control the operations in Mumbai, Khan devises a plan of getting four of his own men to hijack a domestic flight from Hyderabad to Kathmandu (destined for Mumbai) in which he is a passenger.
 The Home Minister of Maharashtra is also on the flight, and the four men are to release all the passengers and concentrate on the Home Minister.
 From Kathmandu, he plans to go to Dubai.

 For the hijack, he organises a group of four intelligent men who are in dire need of money and who do not have a criminal record.
 The audience is made to believe in the beginning that the four central characters are these four men, but in fact they kidnap Khan before the flight takes off, aiming to get the prize money.

 They hide Khan in a forest and call the Assistant Commissioner of Police, who is a double agent for the mafia.
 When the ACP does not yield (as he wants them to release Khan), one of the four, Kumar, makes a deal with the Mafia and obtains a bag with ₹2 crore.
 However, the bag in which the money is kept has a bomb in it.
 When Kumar tells the others that he has done this, they back out, and he joins with them, just in time.

 Meanwhile, Khan's assistant, Musharraf, comes and takes Khan from the forest, but is stopped by IB agent Zaheer Khan, who has been following the four men and Musharraf throughout the movie.

 Finally, the four friends come back to their house.
 They find a bag, which they had lost previously.
 With that, they find a note from Zaheer explaining everything.
 The bag also has, to their joy, their prize money.